federicobozzini/unige-data-warehouse/project/README.md

 The connection to the postgres database will be then available on the port 5431 with the student credentials from the host machine.

 ### Analysis

+All the raw Tableau files can be found in the tableau folder.

 ### q2 - Revenue by categories per year